On semi-supervised learning: Algorithm

+The results discussed in the remainder of this work hold for both versions of the algorithm.
+To simplify the notation, they are only presented for the first version, labelling one point at each step.
+However, the data analysis developed in Section \ref{sim} is based on the second version of the algorithm.

-It remains to be proved that the algorithm classifies the whole set $\X_l$.
+We will now prove that the algorithm classifies the whole set $\X_l$.
 For that purpose, define $I_0=\eta^{-1}\left\{[0,1/2)\right\},\ I_1=\eta^{-1}\left\{(1/2,1]\right\},$ and assume that $I_0$ and $I_1$ are connected and \textit{coverable}, as stated in condition H3 below.
 Observe that $I_1\cup I_0\cup\eta^{-1}(1/2)= S$, where $S$ is assumed to be the support of the random vector $X$.
 We decided to include H3 to facilitate the proof of Proposition \ref{alg2}.
 In Proposition \ref{mariela} we will provide sufficient conditions which guarantee the validity of H3.
 Such conditions are expressed in terms of geometric restrictions on $I_a$, $a=0,1$, regularity assumptions on the density function $f$ of the distribution of $X$, and on the rate at which the bandwidth $h_l$ decreases to zero.
 These conditions will also be discussed in Section \ref{assump}.
-Additionally, we require to have at least one point of training sample in $I_a$, for $a=0,1$.
+Additionally, we require to have at least one point of the training sample in $I_a$, for $a=0,1$.
 To be more precise, consider the following assumptions: \begin{itemize}

 \item[H1.] $\mathbb {P}\{X\in \eta^{-1}(1/2)\}=0$.

 \item[H2.]
 For $a=0,1$, $i)$ $I_a$ is connected, and $ii)$ $\mathbb {P}(X\in I_a)>0 $